 The sensor unit was installed on the platen base with the tip embedded inside a holder through the platen.
-A translucent plastic window (Rodel JR111) allowed the sensor view the wafer surface through the polyurethane polishing pad stacked on the platen.
+A translucent window made of plastic (Rodel JR111) allowed the sensor view the wafer surface through the polyurethane polishing pad stacked on the platen.
 The material of the window has similar wear properties as those of the pad so that the surface of the window remained at the same level of the rest of the pad surface and did not affect the sensor measurement or polishing uniformity.
 The sensor was linked to a power supply and a data acquisition system via a rotary coupling.
 The output signal was amplified before the coupling to enhance the signal-to-noise ratio.
 Additionally, an off-line set-up measured the surface reflectance of the polished wafer.
-Two rotary stages with angle readings mimicked the kinematics due to the rotation motion of the wafer carrier and the platen.
-The position of the sensor on the wafer was determined from the angles of both the rotation of the wafer and the sensor arm and the distance between the two centers of the rotary stages.
-Comparing the
+Two rotary stages with